Top Attractions in Alaska

 There are more than 200 Native tribal entities in Alaska.
 At the Heritage Center, experience the lifestyles and traditions of these Native cultures through art and artifact displays and activities like blanket tossing, parka sewing, and drumming.

 There are a dozen places between Anchorage and Fairbanks that boast the best viewing of Mt.
 McKinley (which most Alaskans refer to by its original name, Denali).
-At 20,320 feet, McKinley is the highest peak in North America, and most places within 100 mi can be good viewing areas.
+At 20,320 feet, McKinley is the highest peak in North America, and most places within 100 miles can be good viewing areas.
 It is so large it creates its own weather patterns, and when the skies are otherwise clear, the mountain may be completely obscured.
-Try not to get too disappointed if you don't see it; just know you've been in the company of greatness.
+Try not to be too disappointed if you don't see it; just know you've been in the company of greatness.

 Denali National Park

 Denali National Park is one of the most popular destinations in the state.
 It is a spectacular region that can be experienced by saddle safari, bus trip, hike, raft, or flightseeing tour.
-The first 15 mi of the park road are paved, but after that visitors must ride on a bus or get off and see Denali on foot.
+The first 15 miles of the park road are paved, but after that visitors must ride on a bus or get off and see Denali on foot.
 No matter which adventure you choose, Denali is truly a wonderful experience.

 The Aurora Borealis

 The most popular attraction in the wintertime doesn't charge admission or have set viewing times.
 The northern lights seem to appear without rhyme or reason.
 There is a science to it, but explanations are still hotly debated by meteorologists, astronomers, and pretty-color enthusiasts.
 Seeing the northern lights generally requires that it be fall or winter, and that there be no nearby city light, and very little moonlight.
 A little luck helps, too.
 Chena Hot Springs outside Fairbanks keep the hopeful warm while they watch the skies.